 Seniority starts to accrue with the first semester worked as a Sessional Instructor.
 Each semester worked as a Sessional Instructor or lecturer is credited toward seniority.

-Seniority is lost when you have not worked for twenty four (24) months, when you resign, or when you are terminated.
+Seniority is lost when you have not obtained a sessional instructor or limited term lecturer position for twenty four (24) months, when you resign, or when you are terminated.

 Seniority will be retained as if you worked during your leave, so it is very important that you put in a notification of maternity/parental leave to your department and that it is recognized.
 Each semester that you are off under the maternity/parental leave provisions will be counted as a semester worked.